nodejs/node/deps/npm/doc/files/package.json.md

 ## files

-The "files" field is an array of files to include in your project.
-If you name a folder in the array, then it will also include the files inside that folder.
-(Unless they would be ignored by another rule.)
+The optional "files" field is an array of file patterns that describes the entries to be included when your package is installed as a dependency.
+If the files array is omitted, everything except automatically-excluded files will be included in your publish.
+If you name a folder in the array, then it will also include the files inside that folder (unless they would be ignored by another rule in this section.).

-You can also provide a ".npmignore" file in the root of your package or in subdirectories, which will keep files from being included, even if they would be picked up by the files array.
+You can also provide a `.npmignore` file in the root of your package or in subdirectories, which will keep files from being included.
+At the root of your package it will not override the "files" field, but in subdirectories it will.
 The `.npmignore` file works just like a `.gitignore`.
+If there is a `.gitignore` file, and `.npmignore` is missing, `.gitignore`'s contents will be used instead.

+Files included with the "package.json#files" field _cannot_ be excluded through `.npmignore` or `.gitignore`.

 Certain files are always included, regardless of settings: